ipython/ipython/docs/source/interactive/autoawait.rst

 Asynchronous in REPL: Autoawait
 ===============================

-Starting with IPython 6.0, and when user Python 3.6 and above, IPython offer the ability to run asynchronous code from the REPL. constructs which are :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.
+Starting with IPython 7.0, and when user Python 3.6 and above, IPython offer the ability to run asynchronous code from the REPL.
+Constructs which are :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.

+The example given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol will need to use a newer version of IPykernel.
+The details of how async code runs in IPykernel will differ between IPython, IPykernel and their versions.

-When a supported libray is used, IPython will automatically `await` Futures and Coroutines in the REPL.
-This will happen if an :ref:`await <await>` (or `async`) is use at top level scope, or if any structure valid only in `async def
+When a supported library is used, IPython will automatically `await` Futures and Coroutines in the REPL.
+This will happen if an :ref:`await <await>` is use at top level scope, or if any structure valid only in `async def
 <https://docs.python.org/3/reference/compound_stmts.html#async-def>`_ function
 context are present.
 For example, the following being a syntax error in the